 \begin{proof} Recall the description given in \S\ \ref{subsubsec3.1.3}.
-The linear system difining the special link of class $(L.4)$ consists of the hyperquadric sections of $X$ containing a quintic elliptic curve $C_5\in\calc_5$; we denote by $|2\calh_X-C_5|$ this linear system.
-On the other hand, the special link of class $(L.3)$ is the projection of $X\subset\PP^4$ from a point $o\in X$.
+The linear system difining a special link of class $(L.4)$ consists of hyperquadric sections of $X$ containing a quintic elliptic curve $C_5\in\calc_5$; we denote by $|2\calh_X-C_5|$ such a linear system.
+On the other hand, a special link of class $(L.3)$ is the projection of $X\subset\PP^4$ from a point $o\in X$.